Earn a Healthcare Administration Degree

 - Company culture building

-You can also choose from career-focused concentrations to tailor your program more closely to your goals.
-Concentrations include health information management and patient safety & quality.
+Looking to tailor your program more closely to your goals in the healthcare field?
+Choose from our 2 career-focused concentrations: health information management and patient safety & quality.

-With an online Bachelor of Science in Healthcare Administration with a concentration in Health Information Management, you'll focus on the integration of technology in healthcare organizations.
-As a graduate of one of our specialized healthcare administration programs, you'll be equipped to identify and implement business rules to develop effective medical information management systems, especially in supervisory positions.
+In our online Bachelor of Science (BS) in Healthcare Administration with a concentration in Health Information Management program, you'll focus on the integration of technology in healthcare organizations.
+Upon graduation, you'll be equipped to identify and implement business rules to develop effective medical information management systems, especially in supervisory positions.

-The health information management concentration keys in on areas administrators may need to understand more deeply, such as computerized diagnostic and treatment equipment, health insurance changes, record management systems, data-processing technology and activity reports on a variety of programs and services.
+The health information management (HIM) concentration keys in on areas administrators may need to understand more deeply, such as computerized diagnostic and treatment equipment, health insurance changes, record management systems, data-processing technology, and activity reports on a variety of programs and services.

-The curriculum for this healthcare administration bachelor's in health information management combines technical knowledge with our healthcare administration program's core, which zeroes in on business, ethics and policy.
+The curriculum for this concentration combines technical knowledge with our healthcare administration program's core, which zeroes in on business, ethics and policy.
 You'll focus on long- and short-term planning, operations, maintenance and forecasting in healthcare organizations.
 Courses are taught by leading professionals in the healthcare administration and IT fields.

 Career outlook:

 Healthcare is the largest industry in the United States, as well as the second-largest employer.
-That's why the U.S. Bureau of Labor Statistics projects growth of 28% through 2031 for medical and health services managers.
-Median annual salary for this role, which varies by region and responsibility, was $101,340 in 2021.1
+That's why the U.S. Bureau of Labor Statistics (BLS) projects growth of 28% through 2032 for medical and health services managers.
+The median annual salary for this role, which varies by region and responsibility, was $110,680 in 2023.1

 A healthcare administration bachelor's in health information management positions graduates for managerial roles such as first-line supervisors, business intelligence analysts, administrative services managers and quality control systems managers.